 A little bit.
 “Vitals” was a very conscious effort to do something different, and that effort was led by Paul.
 He wanted to make a synth-based, minimalist record that we hadn’t made before.
 To be honest, I really wanted to make “Odd Soul 2”, but it didn’t happen.
 You all have to be on the same page to make that type of album, and we weren’t, so “Vitals” is what happened, which was different.
-I was cool to change it up.
+But I was cool to change it up.

 Regarding the outside help, we did go around doing things with different producers, but ultimately we finished the record ourselves.
 You can’t blame anyone else for how it sounds.
 It’s not my favorite Mutemath record, but there are some good songs on there.
 And for the live show, I feel like we took it to another place, and even Darren brought his usual energy to that.

-Can you tell us why the band fell apart from it’s original lineup?
+Can you tell me why the band fell apart from its original lineup?

 For my part, I needed to get off the road for family reasons.
 I’d been touring as a father for eight years, and couldn’t make that type of commitment anymore.
 It was similar for Darren; he had to get off the road to save his family.
 It’s easy to forget, as a fan, how taxing the road can be when trying to raise kids.
 I did it for a long time and it’s not easy.
 There’s also the stuff that comes along with being in a band for a long time: you want to try other things, and people change and grow apart.
 Also, touring was a big part of the band, and when you don’t tour, you don’t make money to sustain what you have, and the touring market is getting very saturated, so it’s hard to maintain that when you choose to put your family first.